nishadpathoor/SampleAppMVC/README.md

 - User: admin@domain.com P/w : Password!1
 - User: user@domain.com P/w : Password!1

-Admin user have all rights and the other user have one rights to view the application.
+Admin user will have all rights and the other user have rights only to view the applications.
 Delete functionality is not available as OneSignal does  not have api for delete operation.

 ## Dev Environment Used
 - Visual Studio 2017 Com.